 - Cheaper than Purple and Casper

-- Sold with $399-worth of free sleep accessories
+- Sold with up to $399-worth of free sleep accessories

 The Nectar Memory Foam mattress sits at the more affordable end of the mattress market.
-At full price, it's now a solid mid-range mattress: Nectar increased the official pricing by $300-$400 last summer, taking a twin size from $499 to $798 - but the company has continued to sell it at the previous, cheaper prices via a lengthy sale, which keeps the Nectar mattress comfortably within the cheaper mid-range bracket.
+At full price, it's now a solid mid-range mattress, but the company has continued to sell it at the previous, cheaper prices via a lengthy sale, which keeps the Nectar mattress comfortably within the cheaper mid-range bracket.

 Here's the 'official' (and actual) pricing for all sizes

-However, where Nectar really stands out is through the fantastic promotions it runs throughout the year - which make the mattress even better value.
-Traditionally, the Nectar Memory Foam mattress was virtually always sold with two free pillows (worth $150).
+However, where Nectar really stands out is through the fantastic promotions it runs throughout the year, which make the mattress even better value.
+Traditionally, the Nectar Memory Foam mattress was usually sold with two free pillows (worth $150).

 Recent deals, though, have been even better.
-Since last summer, we've seen the Nectar mattress sold with a free mattress protector and sheet set (as well as the two premium pillows) - worth up to $399 in total.
-Throw in the 365-night sleep trial and forever warranty, and the Nectar Memory Foam mattress is exceptional value for money.
+Since last year we have seen the Nectar mattress sold with a free mattress protector and sheets set (as well as the two premium pillows), worth up to $399 in total.
+Throw in the 365-night sleep trial and Forever Warranty, and the Nectar Memory Foam mattress is exceptional value for money.

 - Extremely comfortable and supportive